Lithgow, New South Wales, Australia Guide

 Day Trips

-Experience the thrill of motorsport history in Bathurst, home to the legendary Mount Panorama racing circuit.
-Take a drive around the track (at legal speeds, of course!), visit the National Motor Racing Museum, and learn about the iconic Bathurst 1000 race.
-Explore the city's rich gold rush heritage, visit historic buildings, and enjoy the vibrant arts and culture scene.
+Approximately 2 hours by car Experience the thrill of motorsport history in Bathurst, home to the legendary Mount Panorama racing circuit.
+Take a drive around the track (when it's not being used for racing), visit the National Motor Racing Museum, and explore the city's rich gold rush heritage.
 Bathurst offers a unique blend of adrenaline-pumping excitement and historical charm.

 Travel Time